atul2003/atul2003/README.md

 💻 Code carousel: "saippuakivikauppias".That's world's longest palindrome word which is used by finnish people daily.
 And here you're not even able to pronounce it😂

-📄 Resume : Currently Building.
+📄 Resume : Currently Building🤔.

 ### Languages and Tools-